Kishor-Bibin/wildrydes-aws-project-/Doc.md

 ### 6. Cleaning Up Resources

-**Important:**  After you are finished with the project, follow the instructions in source to delete all the AWS resources you created.
+**Important:**  After you are finished with the project delete all the AWS resources you created.
 This will prevent any unexpected charges.

 ## Conclusion